leanprover/Pantograph/doc/repl.md

 lake env printenv LEAN_PATH
 ```

+Additional modules cannot be imported after the perennial process starts, either
+via `env.load` or the frontend functions.
+The technical reason for this is when
+Lean cannot determine whether an imported module's initializer has run.

 ## Commands

 See `Pantograph/Protocol.lean` for a description of the parameters and return values in JSON.